9 Sights in Valence, France (with Map and Images)

 Show sight on map

-The Clos Genest is a set of houses and a garden built in the late nineteenth century and early twentieth century by the architect Casimir Genest (1846-1918) in Valence (Drôme) to make it his personal home and that of his family.
-The Clos Genest originally consisted of four "villas", including the Villa des Cigales and the Villa Margot.
-Two other buildings, the Castelet and the Villa des Violettes, which became the Saint-Joseph Clinic in the 1920s, were destroyed.
-Le Clos Genest is located rue des Moulins, near the Cité scolaire Camille Vernet in the Châteauvert district, a short distance from another Casimir Genest project, the Cité des Officiers.
+The Clos Genest is a group of houses and a garden built at the end of the nineteenth century and the beginning of the twentieth century by the architect Casimir Genest (1846-1918) in Valence (Drôme) to make it his personal home and that of his family.
+Clos Genest originally consisted of four "villas", including the Villa des Cigales and the Villa Margot.
+Two other buildings, Le Castelet and the Villa des Violettes, which became the Saint-Joseph Clinic in the 1920s, were destroyed.
+The Clos Genest is located on rue des Moulins, near the Cité scolaire Camille-Vernet in the Châteauvert district, a short distance from another of Casimir Genest's projects, the Cité des Officiers.

 Wikipedia: Clos Genest (FR)